 For some, there is a stigma around the word disease and people may deny addictions because they don’t want to be identified as having a disease.
 There are also benefits however to the recognition of addiction as a disease including insurance coverage of treatment.
-Treatment of addiction is also possible, so a diagnosis of addiction is in no way terminal, and in fact, it might be the first step towards recovery
+Addiction treatment is also possible, so a diagnosis of addiction is in no way terminal, and in fact, it might be the first step towards recovery

 No addiction gene has been identified (although the search is still on) but it is almost certain that genetics plays some role in addiction.
 From a statistical approach, gender alone is a factor in addiction.
 Men are more likely to use drugs, while women are more likely to give into temptations or relapse.
 Both sexes are just as likely to become addicted, however.

 Coinciding with genetics is family history, home environment, and the situation in which we are raised.
-Perhaps stronger than any gene, these factors work together to provide us with a specific personal mindset relating to addiction.
-If we grow up in a home where drug use is common and drugs are accessible, we are more likely to develop addictions later in life.
+These factors work together to provide us with a specific personal mindset relating to addiction.
+If we grow up in a home where drug abuse is common and drugs are accessible, we are more likely to develop drug addictions later in life.
 Growing up in unstable or challenging circumstances also means that we are more likely to develop a mental illness like anxiety or depression, also increasing our likelihood of developing addictions.

 As mentioned earlier, addiction is a powerful disease that disables people’s physical, mental, and emotional capacities.
-This study released by the National Institute of Health shows that critical brain structures and behaviours are disrupted by long-term exposure to drugs or alcohol.
+This study released by the National Institute of Health shows that critical brain structures and behaviours are disrupted by long-term drug and alcohol abuse.
 The disruption of these areas of the brain and chemical processes leads directly to a loss of control, compulsivity, defiant behaviour, and negative emotional states that supports addiction.

 So how do drugs change our brains and lead to addiction?
 Dopamine is a neurotransmitter – or chemical messenger – that signals to the brain that what you are doing is good and should be repeated.
 Drugs cause dopamine to be unnaturally released.
 When a person takes drugs, the brain will be overwhelmed by spikes in dopamine and eventually start producing less and less of it on its own.
 This is the onset of physical dependency, which is equivalent to addiction.